orbeon/orbeon-forms-doc/XForms-~-Actions-~-Repeat,-Insert-and-Delete.md

     xxf:defaults="true"/>
 ```

-Because the action specifies `xxf:defaults="true"`, the first `value` element is unchanged, but thew new `<value>` element gets its dynamic initial value set:
+Because the action specifies `xxf:defaults="true"`, the first `value` element is unchanged, but the new `<value>` element gets its dynamic initial value set:

 ```xml
 <data>